Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner and Femvie Expert)

 Symptoms of PCOS

-Symptoms vary widely; not every woman necessarily experiences every one of them, and some symptoms may indicate a problem other than PCOS.
+Symptoms are very diverse; not every woman necessarily experiences all of them, and some symptoms may indicate a problem other than PCOS.

 The most common manifestations include:

-- Irregular cycle, missed period, or very light bleeding
+- Irregular cycles, missed periods, or very light bleeding

-- Hair growth on the face, chest, arms or abdomen – in places where we know it mainly in men
+- Hair growth on the face, chest, arms, or abdomen – in areas typically associated with men

 - Acne or oily skin